/

 • Software brought up to date

-• Software removed from the unit
+• Software removed from the device

 Device safety